Yusuboy/revenue-forecasting/User instructions.md

 -   If you make adjustments to your forceast remenber to always click the *Calculate Totals* button.
 Totals are not updated automatically.
 -   The forecast can be exported in CSV format to be used further in Excel (see your usual download folder).

 Note: Models provide only a baseline for total forecast based on revenue data exported from finance system.
-Person executing this forecast may add domain knolwdge outside that data through adjustmens mentioned above.
+Person executing this forecast may add domain knolwdge outside that data through adjustments mentioned above.